martincf/lightbox/_posts/2020-02-04-event-photo-skills_workshop.md

 ## Who should attend this workshop?
 Anyone with basic camera skills.
 No darkroom skills are required for this workshop.
-However, you'd like to take things further and learn how to develop and/or print your own work you can [browse our list of basic workshops](/learn).
+However, when you'd like to take things further and learn how to develop and/or print your own work you can [browse our list of basic workshops](/learn).

 ## What to expect on the day
 - a class of up to twelve people – in groups of two or three;